Special-Interest Housing Lottery

 Each group will have one member draw a lottery number for the group.
 The group with the lowest number will select an apartment first.

-Only groups of four or six students may participate in the Friedman lottery.
-Although only one member of the group needs to be present at the lottery, in order to participate, she must have in her possession the names of everyone in the group to verify class years.
+Only groups of two, four, or six students may participate in the Friedman lottery.
+Although only one member of the group needs to be present at the lottery, in order to participate, they must have in their possession the names of everyone in the group to verify class years.
 For groups that include students away from campus, a staff member on site will have information to verify class years.
+Class years are based on the information in Banner on the first day of classes for spring semester.

 French House (Dawes)